How Long Do Polyurethane Fumes Last in a Home?

 The construction of polyurethane is fairly simple, according to the American Chemistry Council this chemical is formed by reacting a polyol with a diisocyanate or a polymeric isocyanate in the presence of suitable catalysts and additives.
 This physical construction of polyurethane makes is attractive for use as flexible foam, rigid foams, chemical-resistant coatings, and adhesives and sealants.

-How long is polyurethane toxic
+How long is polyurethane toxic?

 If you are someone who has recently undergone the application of polyurethane on your wood floors, cabinets, or furniture, then you are aware of the odorous fumes that will infiltrate the airspace of your environment.
-The length of time that it takes for polyurethane to cure and dry in the environment is typically the same length of time that it is considered toxic in the indoor air space.
+The length of time that it takes for polyurethane to cure and dry in the environment is typically the same length of time that it is considered toxic in indoor air space.
 It has been estimated that depending on the type of polyurethane used, either water-based or oil-based, the length of time that the toxic fumes of polyurethane will linger in the air will range.

 As we discussed previously, oil-based polyurethane has a longer dry and cure time than water-based polyurethane, which makes it more hazardous in the environment for a longer period of time.
 It is generally recommended to avoid walking on wood floors after polyurethane has been applied for at least 24 to 48 hours.
 In addition, you should also avoid moving back furniture for at least 4 days after the initial application.
 Overall, it is said that it takes a full 30 days for the floors to properly cure, which means this will likely be the duration of time that you deal with toxic fumes in the air space.